-- Review of a Conduct Complaint 1.
-When a written complaint is received within the prescribed timeframe, or within an approved timeframe extended by the Dean of Students, or designee, an investigation and review of the complaint will be conducted to determine the applicability of cited Student Code of Conduct Regulations and whether, based on the information submitted and/or obtained through investigation, there is a reasonable basis for the complaint to be reviewed through the hearing process.
-The Dean of Students, or designee, at his or her discretion, has the authority to modify or dismiss all or some of a complaint if he or she determines that: a) the complaint has not been made within the proscribed timeline or an approved extended timeframe, or b) the Student Code of Conduct Regulations cited are not applicable to the complaint made, or c) that there is not a reasonable basis for the complaint to be reviewed based on the information provided or d) seek an alternate resolution process (i.e. guided/ facilitated conversation) separate from the Student Conduct hearing process.
+Review of a Conduct Complaint When a written complaint is received within the prescribed timeframe, or within an approved timeframe extended by the Dean of Students, or designee, an investigation and review of the complaint will be conducted to determine the applicability of cited Student Code of Conduct Regulations and whether, based on the information submitted and/or obtained through investigation, there is a reasonable basis for the complaint to be reviewed through the hearing process.
+The Dean of Students, or designee, at his or her discretion, has the authority to modify or dismiss all or some of a complaint if he or she determines that: a) the complaint has not been made within the proscribed timeline or an approved extended timeframe, or b) the Student Code of Conduct Regulations cited are not applicable to the complaint made, or c) that there is not a reasonable basis for the complaint to be reviewed based on the information provided or d) seek an alternate resolution process (i.e. guided/facilitated conversation) separate from the Student Conduct hearing process.
 Whenever a complaint is modified or dismissed, the Dean of Students, or designee, will notify the complainant in writing.
 If the University determines that the complaint is not properly filed, it will provide written notice to the complainant.
 The complainant(s) can request withdrawal of the complaint at any time.
-The Dean of Students, or designee, however, has the authority to either continue the hearing process or dismiss the complaint. - Notification of Complaint & Scheduling 9 When a complaint is referred to the hearing process, the respondent shall be informed of the complaint and notified of a scheduled hearing and hearing date.
-Notifications are generally sent to University email account(s).
-Confirmation of delivery by the University's email server will be considered the confirmed delivery date and time of notification when delivery is made via University email.
+The Dean of Students, or designee, however, has the authority to either continue the hearing process or dismiss the complaint.

+Notification of Complaint & Scheduling When a complaint is referred to the hearing process, the respondent shall be informed of the complaint and notified of a scheduled hearing and hearing date.
+Notifications are generally sent to university email account(s).
+Confirmation of delivery by the University's email server will be considered the confirmed delivery date and time of notification when delivery is made via university email.
 Once notified of the complaint, the respondent is expected to check University student email account at least once each business day until the matter is resolved, including during vacation and summer periods.
 Conduct complaint proceedings, including hearings, are scheduled at times designated at the discretion of the hearing officer and are based on availability of staff.
 Scheduled meetings, hearings, and/ or conferences are generally scheduled around the posted class schedule of the respondent and complainant.
-Requests to schedule around work, club, sport, or other schedules are generally not approved. - Advisors The respondent(s), complainant(s), and/or student witnesses may have an advisor accompany him or her to any scheduled conduct complaint proceeding.
-The advisor must not be licensed or trained in the field of law or a family member but shall be a current full-time faculty or staff member of the University community and not otherwise involved in the incident.
-The respondent, however, may consult with a lawyer outside the hearing procedures.
-An advisor's presence is contingent upon following this procedure.
-Advisors may not: (a) address any person involved in the hearing except for the student they are advising, or (b) disclose any student record information obtained through the student conduct process except as permitted by law.
-Advisors who do not comply with these requirements may be dismissed by the presiding administrator, required to immediately leave, and will not be allowed to participate in future proceedings unless authorized by the Dean of Students.
-In the event an advisor is dismissed from a scheduled proceeding, the proceeding will continue as scheduled.
-The student may request to have a different advisor, if available, for the duration of the hearing as well as for any additionally scheduled proceedings.
-Hearings are not scheduled around advisor availability.
+Requests to schedule around work, club, sport, or other schedules are generally not approved.